Homestay with a Local Midwife

 Can I be put in touch with previous MFM homestay participants?

-Yes, we would be happy to connect you with previous participants in the homestay program.
-Contact us at info@midwivesformidwives.org.
+Yes, they would be happy to connect you with previous participants in the homestay program.
+Contact at info@midwivesformidwives.org.

 The cost of airfare.